 * Save your puppet as an image to your device

 On launch in landscape orientation, young puppet-makers are greeted by four Polaroids arranged casually on a worktable containing random buttons, geometric shapes, laces, and pipe cleaners.
 Each Polaroid is labeled with the name of the sock, glove, or mitten pictured.
-For example, Emma is a white sock with thin, horizontal blue stripes; Rebecca is a bright magenta woolen glove; and Toby is a brown knit mitten with horizontal stripes of various sizes and colors.
+For example, Emma is a white sock with thin, horizontal blue stripes; Rebecca is a bright magenta woolen glove, and Toby is a brown knit mitten with horizontal stripes of various sizes and colors.
 There are five arrays of puppet faces to choose from, and touching one opens it full screen.

 A dazzling collection of small objects from which to make noses, eyes, mouths, hair, eyebrows, clothing, and more is neatly arranged into five categories, accessible from the materials window, scrolling vertically on the right.
 Kids will find 35 different colored buttons, plain and decorative, solid and patterned, with buttonholes and without.
 Next, is a wide assortment of 30 fibers, threads, laces, wool, and pipe cleaners in balls, skeins, strips, coils, bunches, and braids.
-Third is an assemblage of 32 zippers, jewelry chains, bottle caps, watchstraps, plastic and wooden clothespins, and ribbons.
-Fourth is a portfolio of 34 shapes cut out from felt, textured paper, and paper colored with crayon, including hearts, stars, circles, triangles, comb’s teeth, strips, twists, and tangles.
-Last is an eclectic treasure trove of 25 feathery, furry, crinkly, velour, and gem cut shapes, plumes, stones, and pins.
+The third is an assemblage of 32 zippers, jewelry chains, bottle caps, watchstraps, plastic and wooden clothespins, and ribbons.
+Fourth is a portfolio of 34 shapes cut out from felt, textured paper, and paper colored with crayon, including hearts, stars, circles, triangles, comb’s teeth, stripes, twists, and tangles.
+Last is an eclectic treasure trove of 25 feathery, furry, crinkly, velour, and gem cut shapes, plums, stones, and pins.

 Puppet Workshop is designed to enable young imaginations, and kids are free to place as many doodads as they like on their puppet-in-progress.
 They simply touch and drag to position it.
 As they do, five control buttons drop down from the top of the screen: Rotate Counterclockwise, Rotate Clockwise, Enlarge, Shrink, and Flip Horizontally.
 When finished, the control buttons go back up offscreen.
-Buttons, strands, ornaments, etc. can be positioned on top of each other, and young artists can easily drag items to change their position or layer.
+Buttons, stands, ornaments, etc. can be positioned on top of each other, and young artists can easily drag items to change their position or layer.

 Before saving their finished project to Photos, kids can experiment with any of 18 different backgrounds that are supplied.
 Alternatively, they can draw their own custom background for their sock puppet.
 Using a snapshot as a background lets kids interact with their puppet in a group photo.